-Join Alan Simon for an in-depth discussion in this video Refine your data portfolio, part of The Modern Enterprise Data Environment.
+Join Alan Simon for an in-depth discussion in this video Refine your data portfolio, part of Big Data Foundations: Building Architecture and Teams.

 - [Voiceover] Even though most people would agree, in concept, that technology is a powerful enabler of business, you'll likely to run into challenges when trying to expand the footprint of your enterprise data program into some business rounds across your enterprise.
 Still, you need to broaden out your enterprise data initiative as much as possible for the simple reason that that's exactly what you're chartered with addressing, data management across the enterprise.
 Start with your initial list in which you've aligned your techonology initiatives with specific on the books projects.
 As we saw earlier, here are two specific examples, one for the Supply chain data mart rebuild and the other for Big data analytics, each of which has several enterprise data initiatives associated with it.

 Now, after you've taken a look around your company to see what business initiatives are out there, it's time to ask some very specific and important questions.
 If you have a large ERP, Enterprise Resource Plannning initiative, on the drawing board or in the earliest stages, ask how SAP or Oracle Fusion or whatever ERP platform is being built will be handling master data, both within that platform as well as integrated with the master data of other key components around the enterprise.
 Ask how the strategic sourcing initiative intends to make use of supply chain data, perhaps from several different supply chain management or SCM packages.